 13. Prove to people why going off the beaten path is worth it by visiting Tallinn

 One of the best-preserved medieval cities found around Europe, Tallinn is an underrated gem found in Eastern Europe.
 The capital of Estonia sits on the Baltic Sea, making it easy to take the ferry to Helsinki for the day.
-Or experience what Tallinn has to offer by learning the history as you visit the sites around town dating clear back to the 13th-century.
+Or experience what Tallinn has to offer by learning the history as you visit the sites around the town dating clear back to the 13th-century.

 Read more about Tallinn here: